wolffshots/esp32-warm-water/README.md

 for more information on structure and contents of esp-idf projects, please refer to Section [Build System](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html) of the esp-idf programming guide.

+## license

+the code in this project is licensed under the MIT license - see LICENSE for details.

 ## troubleshooting

 * program upload failure